-Thanksgiving Eve, also known as Blackout Wednesday, has joined St. Patrick's Day among the top five biggest drinking nights of the year, according to police officers.
+Thanksgiving Eve, also known as Blackout Wednesday, has joined St. Patrick's Day among the biggest drinking nights of the year, according to police.

 In the past, police have issued warnings ahead of Thanksgiving Eve, which they claim is worse than St. Patrick’s Day in terms of over-consumption of alcohol and drunk driving.

 “Drinksgiving,” the name sometimes given to the Wednesday before Thanksgiving, has quickly become one of the biggest drinking nights of the year as college students and young adults return home to celebrate the holiday with family and friends.